DIASTEMA-UPRC/graph-validation-service/README.md

 The purpose od this service is to check whether the graph is valid or not for the execution of the Orchestrator.
 It does this, by accessing all the jobs and attributes of the playbook, while trying to find missing values, non logical links etc.

+Two interesting functionalities of the above, is the ability to handle dinamicly witch features of the datasets given are corrent to assist the end-users with friendly messages, as well as the ability to know when a dataset is in need, is suggested, or not to have a cleaning job performed using the Data Verifier Service.

 ## Repository Contents
 - graph-validation/docker-image
   - The source code of the Graph Validation Service.
 It also contains a python virtual environment with all the needed libraries.